A Tale in the Desert

 With this being such an emotionally stressful time in my life, I have been looking at things in such a new way and really thinking about and appreciating the people, things, and nuances of my life.
 Today I come to the RuneScape forums to share with anyone who cares to read how RuneScape has impacted my life as I grew to become an adult and the lessons it has taught me, and hope to hear some of your stories about how this game has had a positive effect on your life as well.

 I would have to admit that the most positive effect RuneScape has had on my life would be the support from my great online friends and the friendly (for the most part) community.
 You guys are seriously amazing, and you make this game a truly wonderful experience.
 Thank you all so much.

-When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
+, so raid your hard drive and send us your best before it's too late!When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
 You can contact him via email at firstname.lastname@example.org or through his gaming blog, Bio Break.